cloudfoundry/bbs/docs/04-b-lrps-define.md

+---
+title: Defining LRPs
+expires_at: never
+tags: [diego-release, bbs]
+---

 ### Defining LRPs

 This document explains the fields available when defining a new LRP.
-For a higher-level overview of the Diego LRP API, see the [LRPs Overview](lrps.md).
+For a higher-level overview of the Diego LRP API, see the [LRPs Overview](04-a-lrps-overview.md).

 ```go
 client := bbs.NewClient(url)